watertap-org/watertap/docs/technical_reference/flowsheets/seawater_RO_desalination.rst

 * WaterTAP database
 * Several base IDAES models

-The influent and operating conditions are defined from the case study this flowsheet is modeled after.
+The influent are defined from the case study this flowsheet is modeled after.
 The relevant information is in Table 1:

 .. csv-table::
    :header: "Description", "Value", "Units"